 Many people confuse things like cleanses and fasts with proper liver detoxification.
-Using liquid solutions of juice or broth in isolation, or in combination with a short-term or prolonged fast, will not in and of themselves provide an environment for the elimination of accumulated metabolic toxins.
-Metabolic detoxification is not the same as fads like the “Master Cleanse” or colon flushes.
-While these processes do have benefits, they do not achieve the effect of actually eliminating *toxic burden from the body.
-It’s important to realize that detoxing is actually a complex metabolic process.
+Using liquid solutions of juice, tea, broth, in isolation or in combination with a short-term or prolonged fast, will not in and of themselves provide an environment for the elimination of accumulated liver toxins.
+Liver detoxification is not the same as fads like the “Master Cleanse” or colon flushes.
+While these processes may have benefits, they do not achieve the effect of actually eliminating *toxic burden from the body.
+It’s important to realize that liver detoxification is actually a complex metabolic process.

 Let’s dig into this a bit.

 In short, a toxin is any substances that could have a harmful effect on your body through ingestion, inhalation, or contact.
+This includes several exogenous and endogenous substrates of xenobiotics, hormones, procarcinogens, and pharmaceuticals.
 Toxins are simply unavoidable in our world of highly processed foods, external stressors, and chemical pollution.
 They invade the body through three main sources: the environment, lifestyle, and the body’s own metabolic processes (internal toxins).
 Even people who eat “clean” and make good choices for their health will accumulate toxins throughout their lifetime (Do You Have a Leaky Gut?).